nopnop2002/esp-idf-GPS-Recorder/README.md

 You can use GROVE port as UART RXD.
 SCL of GROVE(Yellow) is GPIO22.
 SDA of GROVE(White) is GPIO21.
-You can choice UART RXD GPIO using menuconfig.
+You can choice GPS RX GPIO using menuconfig.

 ## Operation
 Displays NMEA messages and signal status.